gabwowce/Data-analysis-project-Bike-Store-Relational-Database-SQL/README.md

-Archive - Database in csv files
+archive - Database in csv files

 python_script - for importing 'new_customers_for_each_year' table in Power BI